jesyspa/kotlin/plugins/formal-verification/Uniqueness.md

 ## Alias Burying and relaxation of uniqueness invariant

-Ensuring the _uniqueness invariant_ requires unique variables to be set null every time they are read.
-[Alias burying][2] keeps the uniqueness invariant but only require it to be true when it is needed.
-So the uniqueness invariant is thus not actually true at every point in the program, but the points when it is false are ‘uninteresting’.
+Ensuring the _uniqueness invariant_ requires unique variables to be set to null every time they are read.
+[Alias burying][2] keeps the uniqueness invariant but only requires it to be true when it is needed.

+The uniqueness invariant, therefore, is not actually true at every point in the program.
+However, the points when it is false are
+‘uninteresting’.
+That is, a unique variable, once read, is never read again, or it's eventually re-assigned before being read again.

 ## Annotations sets

-- All fields and return values must be annotated with either `Unique` or `Shared`.
+- All fields and return values can be annotated as `Unique`.
+If a field or a return value is not annotated with `Unique`, it is considered to be shared.
-- Method parameters (including the receiver) must be annotated with one of these annotations:
+- Method parameters (including the receiver) can be annotated with one or both of these annotations:
-  `Unique`, `Borrowed`, `Shared`. \
-  Moreover, a parameter can be both `Unique` and `Shared`.
+  `Unique`, `Borrowed`.
+Also in this case, absence of annotations means that the parameter is shared.
 - [Existing literature][4] shows that in systems similar to ours, annotations on fields, return values and parameters are enough to infer annotation for local variable declarations.

-[//]: # (- It should be possible to infer annotations of variable declarations)

 ## Annotations meaning

 - `Unique` denotes ownership, the value is only stored at this location.
-- A `Shared` annotation denotes that the variable can be accessed by outside objects, untracked aliases may exist.
 - `Borrowed` method parameter ensures that no further aliases are created by the method.

 ## Smart casts and uniqueness